21 Camper Christmas Decoration Ideas That Turn Your RV Into a Winter Wonderland

 Hanging Ornaments From Ceilings to Maximize Space

-Your floor and counter space is super precious in any camper, but your ceiling is actually the best secret spot for decorating!
+Your floor and counter space is super precious in any camper, but your ceiling is actually the best secret spot for decorating.
 It can totally change your RV’s holiday vibe.

 Make use of adhesive hooks or Command Strips to hang lightweight snowflakes, fairy lights, and garland without damaging anything.
+Try making ornament mobiles or hang themed clusters using fishing line for a cool floating effect.

 This one is a pro tip.
 Always double-check weight limitations and make sure eveything is fixed well, so stuff don’t fall when you hit the road.